-In the course of this event ZERO BRINE got inputs from a broad range of stakeholders to tackle the challenges and solutions for treating industrial wastewater and bringing circular innovation technologies to the market.
-The European Commission shared their key priorities and importance of exploitation of the results.
-ZERO BRINE is integrating these insights into the further development of the pilot plants, policy briefs as well as business modelling.
+During this consultation ZERO BRINE got inputs from a broad range of stakeholders to tackle the challenges and solutions for treating industrial wastewater and bringing circular innovation technologies to the market.
+The European Commission shared their key priorities and importance of exploitation of the results which were applied in the execution of the pilot plants, policy briefs as well as business modelling.